Online Somatic & Mind-Body Therapy

 Sometimes you might fear “it’s all in your head,” but sometimes you really feel like it’s all in your body.
 Even when your head sees things one way, your heart or body just can’t agree, no matter how much you wish they could.
 When you’re freaking out, it’s like your body has a mind of its own.

 While many people think of their body as a vehicle for their brain (especially if you’re a student!), the truth is that your body has its own intelligence and it refuses to be ignored.
 Your nervous system includes nerves that run throughout your body, sensing the world both within and around you, and activating your responses to these subtle and not-so-subtle inputs.
-Your brain has areas dedicated to that beloved cognitive thinking, but it also has parts that are all about the body: feeling it, making it take action, and keeping it alive.
+Your brain has areas dedicated to that familiar cognitive thinking, but it also has parts that are all about the body: feeling it, making it take action, and keeping it alive.

 Young Black woman caring for herself through yoga